 Infected Eyelid Treatments

-In addition to eliminating soreness and redness, treatments help to prevent potential infections and scarring of the cornea.
+In addition to eliminating soreness and redness, treatments help prevent potential infections and cornea scarring.

 Cleansing Treatments

-Blepharitis is not usually curable, but massaging and cleaning the eyelids and eyelashes daily, along with applying warm compresses 2-3 times a day, can usually help control the symptoms.
+Blepharitis is not usually curable, but massaging and cleaning the eyelids and eyelashes daily and applying warm compresses 2-3 times a day can help control the symptoms.

-Using pre-medicated eyelid scrub pads (Ocusoft) normally works best.
+Premedicated eyelid scrub pads (Ocusoft) usually work best.
 The general recommendation would be to clean the eyelids every night for 2 weeks straight, then every other night after that.
 And, if symptoms return, immediately go back to cleaning and massaging daily.

-Warm compress and massage are even more important when pimples or bumps have formed on the eyelids.
-This requires holding a warm washcloth against the eyelid until it cools, repeating this step a number of times per day.
+Warm compresses and massage are even more important when pimples or bumps have formed on the eyelids.
+To do this, hold a warm washcloth against the eyelid until it cools, repeating this step several times daily.

 Medication Treatments

-In certain cases, antibiotic eye drops or ointment will be prescribed to be used along side the daily cleansing regimen.
-More severe cases may require antibiotics to be taken orally.
+In certain cases, antibiotic eye drops or ointment will be prescribed to supplement the daily cleansing regimen.
+More severe cases may require antibiotics taken orally.

 Important To Remember

-If medication seems to be making the condition worse or causes eyelid swelling, stop the medication immediately and contact your doctor.
+If medication makes the condition worse or causes eyelid swelling, stop the medication immediately and contact your doctor.